Frequently Asked Questions

 Note the following important information:

-Students who are awarded aid before the census date cannot have their Pell Grant increased for classes that are added after the census date for that term.
+Students who are awarded aid before the census date cannot have their Pell Grant increased for classes that are added after the Pell recalculation date for that term.
 This applies to students adding classes at EMCC or turning in consortium agreements for classes taken at other colleges.

-In order to be eligible for the Pell Grant for the classes, the student must be registered by the census date or the Financial Aid office must have a completed the consortium agreement by the census date.
-Students who apply for aid after the census date will have their Pell Grant awarded based on the number of credit hours they have when their Financial Aid application is complete.
+In order to be eligible for Pell Grant funds for these classes, the student must be registered by the Pell recalculation date or the Financial Aid office must have a completed the consortium agreement by the Pell recalculation date.
+Students who apply for aid after the Pell recalculation date will have their Pell Grant awarded based on the number of credit hours they have when their Financial Aid application is complete.

-Students attending two schools in the same enrollment period must inform both Financial Aid Offices at each school.
+Students attending two schools at the same time must inform both Financial Aid Offices at each school.
 Students cannot receive funds at both schools.
 In some instances, it is possible for one school to fund enrollment for classes at the other school.
 To determine eligibility, complete the Consortium Agreement Form.

 Your financial aid must be processed at the college where you plan to receive your degree or certificate and are attending more than 50 percent of the credits for that term.
 You also need to be taking at least six credit hours per term at the school that awards your aid.

 The courses you take at the other school need to be 100 or 200 level courses and count toward your degree.
-Students who are awarded aid before the census date cannot have their Pell Grant increased for classes that are added after the census date for that term.
+Students who are awarded aid before the Pell recalculation date cannot have their Pell Grant increased for classes that are added after the Pell recalculation date for that term.
 This applies to students adding classes at EMCC or turning in consortium agreements for classes taken at other colleges.

-In order to be eligible for the Pell Grant for the classes, the student must be registered by the census date or the Financial Aid office must have a completed the consortium agreement by the census date.
-Students who apply for aid after the census date will have their Pell Grant award based on the number of credit hours they have when their Financial Aid application is complete.
-Additionally, the course work at the host school may not overlap the end date of the prior term or start date of the subsequent term at the home school.
+In order to be eligible for Pell Grant funds for classes at the second college, the student must be registered by the Pell recalculation date or the Financial Aid office must receive a consortium agreement by the Pell recalculation date.
+Students who apply for aid after the Pell recalculation date will have their Pell Grant award based on the number of credit hours they have when their Financial Aid application is complete.
+The coursework at the host institution may not overlap the end date of the prior term or start date of the subsequent term at the home school.

 Upon receipt of funds, awards are credited toward any tuition and fees that you owe the college.
 Federal Work Study earnings are paid every two weeks for hours worked.
 All aid disbursements are handled by Enrollment Services.
-You now have the choice to receive your refunds to an existing bank account via electronic funds transfer (EFT) or to a personalized Visa® prepaid debit card issued by Citi® through the Maricopa Student Refund Program (MSRP)!
-This great new program is intended to give students faster and more convenient access to their financial aid disbursements and tuition and fee refunds.
-Specific information can be found under the "Important Dates - FA Disbursements, Book Charge, Tuition, etc" section of this website.
+Specific information can be found by clicking HERE.

 - You must be over 16 years old and not concurrently enrolled in high school, an elementary or secondary program or taking college credit to earn a high school diploma or GED.